alvgaona/yolo-object-detection/README.md

 git clone https://github.com/alvgaona/yolo-object-detection.git --recurse-submodules
 ```

-This project relies on [googletest](https://github.com/abseil/googletest.git) as a thirdparty library.
+This project relies on [googletest][Google Test] as a thirdparty library.

 2. Compile the project.